 Get your BC Parks iNaturalist Project toolkit

-Do you want to know when the best time is to see alpine wildflowers?
+Do you know when the best time is to see alpine wildflowers?

 Do you want to challenge your friends to a game of PARKS bingo?

-Or, do you want some guidance on getting started as a citizen scientist?
+Or, do you want help with getting started as a citizen scientist?

-Enter your email below to get our iNaturalist Project toolkit sent right to your inbox!
+Enter your email below to get our iNaturalist Project toolkit sent to your inbox!